-Feature found in various programs and online services that help finish what is being typed by comparing the current text with previously entered text.
-For example, in Microsoft Internet Explorer when typing an Internet address that has already been visited, AutoComplete displays matches below the address bar, and pressing the down arrow key allow you to select any AutoComplete options or press Shift + Enter to complete the address, as shown in the picture below.
+Feature found in various programs and online services that help finish what is being typed by comparing the current text with text that was entered previously.
+For example, in Microsoft Internet Explorer when typing in an Internet address that has already been visited, AutoComplete displays potential matches below the address bar.
+Pressing the down arrow key allows you to select any of the AutoComplete options.
+Users may also press Shift + Enter to complete the currently selected address as shown in the image below.

 Note: AutoComplete should not be confused with Autofill, which is also an Internet browser feature that fills out common form files such as your name address automatically.

 - How to disable or enable Internet Explorer's AutoComplete.

 - Tip on using tab to auto complete commands in the command line.